 The committee has considered the recommendation and approved the introduction of a fatality modifier into the EIS bonus calculation from FY2022.
 The fatality modifier would apply in the event of the deterioration of the fatality frequency rate (FFR) by using the three-year average and comparing the FFR for the financial year to ascertain whether there has been an improvement or regression and then to apply the modifier.
 We believe that the application of the FFR instead of a formulaic penalty based on actual fatalities removes much of the emotional, moral, and ethical burden of assigning a value to a human life.
 The FFR is directly affected by fatalities, and ongoing improvement of the rate requires a reduction in fatalities and a constant focus on safety.
-The modifier will not only be applied negatively but an upward adjustment of the calculated bonus will also be considered.
-Deterioration of the FFR will result in a reduction of the safety (LTIFR) score; but improvements to the FFR will result in an increase to the safety (LTIFR) score.
+The modifier will not only be applied negatively but an upward adjustment of the safety (LTIFR) score; but improvements to the FFR will result in an increase to the safety (LTIFR) score.